- Share your observations

 Wildlife Action Plan

 The table below lists the natural communities that are associated with Kirtland's Warbler.
-Only natural communities for which Kirtland's Warbler is "significantly" (score=3) or "moderately" (score=2) associated are shown.
+Only natural communities for which Kirtland's Warbler is "high" (score=3) or "moderate" (score=2) associated are shown.
+See the key to association scores for complete definitions.
 Please see the Wildlife Action Plan to learn how this information was developed.

 |Central Sands Pine - Oak Forest||3|